What is Fire Insurance?

-- A fire insurance policy encompasses damages to the properties, for instance, damage caused to an office building, furnishings, machinery, stock, etc. due to a fire-outbreak.
+- A fire policy covers property damage such as furnishings, office building, machinery, stock, etc. due to a fire accident.

-- Besides, fire-related perils, a fire insurance policy also encompasses damages caused due to any natural calamity, explosion, the bursting of the water tank, etc.
+- Besides, fire perils, a burglary insurance policy also provides coverage for the damages caused due to any natural calamity, explosion, bursting of the water tank, etc.

 Types of Fire Insurance in India